-- Pharmaceutical companies, including partnering with Novartis to study multiple sclerosis, Lilly to study Parkinson’s disease, Celgene to study Asthma, and BioMarin to study PKU.
+- Pharmaceutical companies, including partnering with Novartis to study multiple sclerosis, Lilly to study Parkinson’s disease, and Celgene to study Asthma.

 - Academic partners, including partnering with the NIH to integrate digital health technologies into the All of Us Research program.

 - Technology companies, including partnering with Apple to launch the first ResearchKit studies, and Samsung to launch ResearchStack studies.